rbisewski/tempchk/README.md

 # Running

-0) Build this program as you would a simple golang module.
+0) Build this program as you would a simple POSIX program:

-go build tempchk
+make

 1) Run the program.

 ./tempchk

+# TODOs

+* Adjust logic to allow for proper Ryzen temperature sensor output

 # Authors